Monarchy of New Zealand: Royal symbols

-The main symbol of the monarchy is the sovereign—Queen Elizabeth II, as of 2023, is still depicted on all coins, the twenty-dollar banknote, and postage stamps such as the Queen Elizabeth II definitive stamp.
+The main symbol of the monarchy is the sovereign—Queen Elizabeth II, as of 2025, is still depicted on all coins and the twenty-dollar banknote.
+Postage stamps sometimes include the sovereign, such as the Queen Elizabeth II definitive stamp.
 There are references to St Edward's Crown, on New Zealand's coat of arms, on various medals, and awards.
 These latter cases reflect the monarch's place as the formal head of the New Zealand royal honours system.
-As such, only he can approve the creation of an honour, which he does on the advice of the prime minister.
+As such, only he can approve the creation of an honour, which he does as requested by the New Zealand Government.
 Though the monarch himself formally appoints members to the various orders, the governor-general administers most other responsibilities relating to New Zealand honours on the sovereign's behalf (such as investitures).